Skip to content

 Esi Edugyan, Washington Black

-4. Kristin Hannah, 1960 -
+4. Kristin Hannah, 1960 - Present

 Kristin Hannah is an excellent author of historical fiction who writes about powerful heroines and notable historical moments.
-First up is Goodreads’ Best Historical Fiction of 2015, *The Nightingale,*about two sisters fighting for their lives and freedom during WWII.
+First up is Goodreads’ Best Historical Fiction of 2015, The Nightingale, about two sisters fighting for their lives and freedom during WWII.
 Another great read is The Four Winds, which tells the story of Elsa Martinelli and others who lived through the Great Depression Era.

-The Nightingalehas more than 4.5 million copies sold worldwide and has been adapted into a movie.
-The Four Windsis Hannah’s third overall bestselling novel, with over 550,000 copies sold, and is also the top New York Times bestselling fiction book in 2021.
+The Nightingale has more than 4.5 million copies sold worldwide and has been adapted into a movie.
+The Four Winds is Hannah’s third overall bestselling novel, with over 550,000 copies sold, and is also the top New York Times bestselling fiction book in 2021.

 “If I have learned anything in this long life of mine, it is this: in love we find out who we want to be; in war we find out who we are.”